docarray/docarray/docs/data_types/tensor/tensor.md

 ╰─────────────────────┴────────────────────────────────────────────────────────╯
 ```

-And the same will work in the other direction
+It also works in the other direction:

 ```python
 from docarray import BaseDoc